PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 and architecture validation passes 66 tests; syntax, Ruff, and diff checks pass.
 No model conversion or inference was run.

+Native Transpose emission now has the same direct Torch-free owner.
+It imports the existing permutation, inconsistent-layout, and residual-Reshape policies from their focused layout/compatibility modules rather than retaining exporter copies.
+Stale bridge elision, folded channel-first expressions, alias-only channel-last bridges, and explicit runtime permutation paths have direct fixtures.
+The exporter keeps only the imported emitter name expected by the stored generated pipeline.
+Emitter and architecture validation passes 68 tests;
+syntax, Ruff, and diff checks pass.
+No model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC